medourahou/Automated-X-ray-Imaging-System-for-Pneumonia-Detection/README.md

 Common symptoms of pneumonia include:
 <ul>
-<li>a cough – which may be dry, or produce thick yellow, green, brown or blood-stained mucus (phlegm) </li>
+<li>a cough – which may be dry, or produce thick yellow, green, brown, or blood-stained mucus (phlegm) </li>
- <li>difficulty breathing – your breathing may be rapid and shallow, and you may feel breathless, even when resting</li>
+ <li> Difficulty breathing – your breathing may be rapid and shallow, and you may feel breathless, even when resting</li>
   <li>rapid heartbeat</li>
 <li>high temperature</li>
   <li>feeling generally unwell</li>